LN-Zap/zap-desktop/ADVANCED.md

 #### Compile lnd

 You can [compile](https://github.com/lightningnetwork/lnd/blob/master/docs/INSTALL.md) `lnd` from source to have the latest development version.
-This allows you to use [`lncli`](http://dev.lightning.community/overview/#lnd-interfaces) in addition to Zap, and run a seperate `lnd` instance with [custom](http://dev.lightning.community/guides/installation/#lnd) configuration.
+This allows you to use [`lncli`](http://dev.lightning.community/overview/#lnd-interfaces) in addition to Zap, and run a separate `lnd` instance with [custom](http://dev.lightning.community/guides/installation/#lnd) configuration.
 Zap will detect the separate `lnd` instance and use it as the backend client.

 For Zap to run properly without any custom `lnd` setup, copy the `lnd` binary to the [appropriate location](#lnd-location) for your OS.